jhatheisen/Mod4/week-10/D4/5-delete-data-main/README.md

 .read seed-data.sql
 ```

 > Remember: You can re-run this read command anytime you want to restore the
 > data you have deleted.

 ## Step 1: Delete one row by primary key

 Delete the puppy with an `id` of `9`.

 > Tip: Before deleting, write a `SELECT` statement with the `WHERE` clause you
 > want to use.
 Then simply replace `SELECT *` with `DELETE`.

+ - DELETE FROM puppies
+    WHERE id=9;

 ## Step 2: Delete several rows with matching condition